Hedgehog-Technologies/ht_mlotool/docs/usage-guide.md

 ## Usage Steps

-1. Load into your server (preferably a development environment, but you do you I guess)
+1. Load into your server
+   - Preferably a development environment, but you do you I guess
 2. Enter the MLO that you would like to generate audio occlusion for
 3. Enter the [/openmlo](#openmlo) command into your chat resource to open the resource's UI
 4. With the [General Tab](#general-tab) open you can change the `MLO Save Name` or `Generate Audio Occlusion Files`
 5. Moving to the [Rooms Tab](#rooms-tab) will allow you to edit values for the individual rooms defined in the MLO
 6. Moving to the [Portals Tab](#portals-tab) will allow you to edit values of paths for audio to take when traveling through the MLO
 7. You are able to close and reopen the UI without losing your progress, however, quitting out from the server or restarting the server will not automatically save your work.
-You will need to save it manually with the [/savemlo](#savemlo) command
+   - You will need to save it manually with the [/savemlo](#savemlo) command or the save button on the [General Tab](#general-tab)
 8. Once your are done with your edits, return to the `General Tab` and click the `Generate Audio Occlusion Files` button.
 Your files will be generated and saved to the `generated_files/` directory of the resource
-    - Be sure to save your changes to file with the [/savemlo](#savemlo) command
 9. Drag and drop those files into Codewalkers RPF Explorer to convert the XMLs into the GTAV equivalent filetypes
 10. Take the converted files and place them into the same resouce as the map or create a new resource that will consume the audio occlusion files
     - The `.ymt` files should be placed in a folder called `stream`